chapter three

 • Using breakpoints to log debug messages in the console

-• Rerunning a certain part of the code while debugging
+• Rerunning part of the code during debugging

-In chapter 2, we discussed the most common ways to use a debugger.
-When debugging a piece of implemented logic, developers often use code navigation operations such as stepping over, stepping into, and stepping out of a line.
-Knowing how to properly use these operations helps you investigate a piece of code to better understand or find an issue.
+Chapter 2 discussed the most common ways to use a debugger.
+When debugging a piece of implemented logic, developers often use code navigation operations such as stepping over, into, and out of an instruction.
+Knowing how to properly use these operations helps investigate a piece of code to better understand or find a problem.

-But a debugger is a more powerful tool than many developers are aware of.
-Developers sometimes struggle when debugging code using only the basic navigation, whereas they could save a lot of time if they used some of the other (lesser-known) approaches a debugger offers.
+However, many developers underestimate just how powerful a debugger can be.
+Developers sometimes struggle when debugging code, using only the basic navigation, whereas they could save a lot of time if they used some of the other, less known approaches a debugger offers.

-In this chapter, you’ll learn how to get the most out of the features a debugger offers:
+In this chapter, you’ll learn how to get the most out of the features such as

 • Conditional breakpoints